Pottstown Area Health & Wellness Foundation

 - Committing to the use and maintenance of the resources of our long-term endowment effectively and efficiently.

-The Pottstown Area Health & Wellness Foundation provides opportunities for our community to enthusiastically embrace a healthier lifestyle.
+The Pottstown Area Health & Wellness Foundation ensures equitable opportunities for all community members to embrace a healthier lifestyle.

-The Foundation enhances the health and wellness of area residents, providing education, funding and programs that motivate people to adopt healthy lifestyles.
+The Foundation enhances the health and wellness of area residents, providing education, funding, and programs that provide equitable access and opportunities for all residents to adopt healthy lifestyles.

 - To hold as paramount the health and wellness of residents of the Pottstown area.